-Reaching young people early and breaking the cycle of violence is the focus of WWP EN’s annual conference “From Harm to Hope – Youth Interventions Against Domestic Abuse”.
+Reaching young people early and breaking the cycle of violence was the focus of WWP EN’s annual conference “From Harm to Hope – Youth Interventions Against Domestic Abuse”.
+Key elements of the 3-day programme were streamed online.

-Concentrating on young people up to age 25, it will mainly address two topics: working with young men who are using violence in early relationships and child/adolescent to parent violence and abuse.
+Concentrating on young people up to age 25, the conference mainly addressed two topics: working with young men who are using violence in early relationships and child/adolescent to parent violence and abuse.

-The conference will discuss the critical issues facing anti-violence youth interventions and explore methods for engaging and retaining young people in programmes.
+The conference discussed the critical issues facing anti-violence youth interventions and explore methods for engaging and retaining young people in programmes.

-It will look at ways to work with youth more effectively by connecting to their realities, including the critical role of social media, dating behaviour and sexualised violence, the influence of peers, etc.
+It looked at ways to work with youth more effectively by connecting to their realities, including the critical role of social media, dating behaviour and sexualised violence, the influence of peers, etc.

 Adolescence and early adulthood are formative periods where young people develop strategies for dealing with disputes, both in early relationships and within the family.
 It is, therefore, a critical stage to address early abusive or violent behaviour.
 Indeed, child/adolescent violence towards parents can later become violence in intimate partnerships.